 Companies Transfer Pricing in the UAE: According to the New Corporate Tax Law

 Through the issuance of the latest UAE Corporate Tax Law, the Organization for Economic Co-Operation and Development (OECD) model was affected.
 Hence, the introduction of transfer pricing, as well as the established corporation taxation concept.
-The Ministry of Finance declared that the adoption of Transfer Pricing, based on Organization for Economic Co-operation and Development ('OECD') standards, is a chief mechanism that upholds and supports the new corporate tax statute.
-According to the Transfer Pricing Guidelines published by the OECD, the proposed Corporate Tax UAE framework would include the implementation of official Transfer Pricing laws and Transfer Pricing documentation requirements.
+The Ministry of Finance emphasizes the adoption of Transfer Pricing, aligned with Organization for Economic Co-operation and Development ('OECD') standards, as a key pillar supporting the new corporate tax statute in the UAE.
+Following the Transfer Pricing Guidelines set forth by the OECD, the proposed Corporate Tax UAE framework integrates official Transfer Pricing laws and documentation requirements.

-What is transfer pricing and how significant is it?
+What is Companies Transfer Pricing and how significant is it?

 All facets of intra-group agreements between members of a multinational organization are covered by transfer pricing.
 Globalization and the digitization of the economy have led to a major rise in intra-group deals.
-Intra-group transactions are carried out by multinational corporations for a variety of reasons, such as increased operational effectiveness and market penetration.
+Multinational corporations carry out intra-group transactions for a variety of reasons, such as increased operational effectiveness and market penetration.
 The delivery of physical things, the rendering of services, the transfer or usage of intellectual property, as well as financial transactions such as loans, guarantees, etc., are the most common forms of these transactions.
 As a result, the profitability of a multinational group's members may be impacted by the price of intra-group agreements.

 Transfer Pricing is not to be used to reduce tax obligation